serenahathi/CV/README.md

 #### Strong communicator

-Studying and working in France and navigating a different culture were a great test of my communication skills.
+Studying and working in France and navigating a different culture was a great test of my communication skills.
 Success in my role as an English teacher relied entirely upon my ability to both engage and adapt my communication style to meet the needs of my students and their varying levels of ability.

 In my previous role as a Digital Marketing Manager for Domestic & General, I regularly presented analysis and recommendations to internal senior directors and to our client partners including AO.com, Argos and the Whirlpool Group.
 This involved deconstructing often complex terminology and presenting insights in a clear and succinct manner.